 NASA operates and maintains three separate tracking networks to support different types of missions.
-Starting in 2003, the functional management of NASA's Earth station and Space network are assigned to different NASA Headquarters offices.
-Several past proposals have included Earth orbiting vehicles for which either NASA's Ground Network (GN) or Space Network (SN) would be more suitable than the Deep Space Network (DSN).
+Several past proposals have included Earth orbiting vehicles for which either NASA's Near Earth Network (NEN) or Space Network (SN) would be more suitable than the Deep Space Network (DSN).
 For that reason, and to avoid early obsolescence of this document, a short description of each has been included.
-Functional responsibilities for NASA's three networks in the post 2003 time frame are shown in Figure 1-1.
+Functional responsibilities for NASA's three networks are shown in Figure 1-1.